ShouvikKarfa/rocket-ship/TheShiftFromPromptToContextEngineering.md

 ## AI Use

+## AI Use

-AI tools were used as a productivity and refinement aid during the creation of this article.
+AI assistance was used to improve grammar, readability, flow, and overall presentation.
+All suggestions were reviewed, adapted, and edited to preserve the authors' original intent and perspective.
+AI tools were used as a productivity and refinement aid while creating this article.
 The original idea, central argument, structure, and final editorial decisions were developed by the authors.

-AI was used to improve clarity, grammar, readability, flow, and visual communication.
-In some places, AI-assisted suggestions helped make the article more coherent and polished, but the suggestions were reviewed, adapted, and rewritten where required to preserve the authors’ original intent and perspective.

-Some visuals used in this article were generated with the help of AI tools for illustrative purposes.
-These visuals were selected and included to support the explanation of prompt engineering and context engineering.
+Some visuals used in this article were generated with the help of AI tools for illustrative purposes.The authors retain full responsibility for the final content, interpretation, and published version.

-Overall, AI was used as an assistive tool to enhance productivity and presentation quality, while the authors retained full responsibility for the content, interpretation, and final published version.

 ---